smousavi05/Estimating-Earthquake-Locations-Using-Twitter-Data-and-an-Unsupervised-Clustering/README.md

-# Estimating Earthquake locations using Twitter data and affinity propagation
+# Estimating Earthquake Locations Using Twitter Data and Affinity Propagation

 Due to the speed of post creations and ease of near realtime access, using social media such as Twitter can be a potential for gaining situational awareness following disasters.